 The tone of this “Egg Freezing Party” was decidedly and undoubtedly very upbeat and positive.

 Many of the well-known Doctors and Medical Professionals were invited to promote this particular Company’s Program as well as answer the numerous questions and allay the anxious concerns of those who were clearly late to the Party, literally and figuratively!!

 What Sheila realized after nearly an hour of attending this “Party” and talking to several of the attendees was that this event was not just filled with women waiting around to be inseminated, but women who had serious questions about the opportunity costs and rate of return on a potential investment.
 There were women who didn’t want to marry young, those who were not actively looking for a husband, those who were widowed at an early age, gay couples wanting to start a family, and straight couples with children who wanted to have more kids at a later stage.
 Eventually Sheila realized that nowadays it’s not just single women who are exploring egg freezing.

 After her first experience of the “Egg Freezing Party”, Sheila researched and was quite surprised to find that such events were a rage in the US, and instantly become a trending topic everywhere.
 As she concluded her narrative, she prodded me to share my two cents on this concept of “Egg Freezing Party” and whether the trend had already started in India.
-Given my extensive career span as an Embryologist at Indo Nippon, I assured her that this was certainly a “foreign” concept at the moment.
+Given my extensive career span as an Embryologist at Global Fertility Solution, I assured her that this was certainly a “foreign” concept at the moment.
 However, like every trending concept – be it Apple phones to Facebook – it was just a matter of time till this also becomes a regular thing here.